Montenegro

 Childlessness rate (TCR)

-Montenegro's lifetime childlessness rate (TCR) was 18.7% in 2009, marking a slight increase of 1.4 percentage points compared to 2008.
-Over the past five years, the rate has been declining, averaging 25.0% from 2005 to 2009.
-When compared with the 2000s average of 25.0%, the current figure is approximately 6.3 percentage points lower.
-Among all countries worldwide, Montenegro holds the lowest childlessness rate, positioned 38th out of 38.
-In the European context, it also ranks last, coming in 31st out of 31 countries.
+Montenegro’s lifetime childlessness rate reached 18.7% in 2009, marking a slight increase of 1.4 percentage points from 2008.
+Over the period from 2005 to 2009, this rate has been trending downward, averaging 25.0%.
+Compared to the 2000s average of 25.0%, the rate in 2009 is approximately 6.3 percentage points lower.
+Among European countries, Montenegro has the lowest childlessness rate, placing it 31st out of 31, and it also holds the lowest rate globally, ranked 38th out of 38.

 | Year | TCR | Year | TCR |